 Tesla marketing strategy also includes providing the best customer experience, making their customers happy and enthusiastic about the product.
 They make sure to provide tremendous use of technology like autopilot and the best quality cars in sensible fashion.

-In the business industry, pulling each other down is pretty common practice, but Tesla has never fallen into this practice.
-In fact, the company openly encourages competitors and wishes them to build better electric cars.
+In the business industry, pulling each other down is a pretty common practice, but Tesla has never fallen into this practice.
+The company openly encourages competitors and wishes them to build better electric cars.

 The marketing strategies of Tesla are not just about selling wonderful cars; they support their rivals and encourage them to do better for the environment and the future.